BigSoftVideo/DOTE/dotebase.md

 Note that users of the Free edition of _DOTE_ will only be able to view and delete Transcript Clips that others have made and shared with them.
 They will not be able create nor edit Transcript Clips.
 An activated license will be necessary.

+### Clip Presets

+[Clip Presets](https://bigsoftvideo.github.io/DOTEbase/clip-presets.html) are not available in _DOTE_ when creating/editing a Transcript Clip.
+Use _DOTEbase_ to create, edit and apply your Clip Presets to Clips.